- Plan your visit

 Lions are carnivorous and hunt a variety of prey including zebra, wildebeest, impala, buffalo and warthog.
-The pride hunts as a team, using an ambush method.
-It is more generally the females that hunt to feed the pride.
+The females of the pride hunt as a team using an ambush method.

 - Males eat first even though they generally do not participate in the hunt.
 Females eat next, followed by the cubs